 Alongside academic modules, students will engage in a Skills and Behaviours module, which allows you to recognise and develop key professional and personal attributes necessary to thrive as a lawyer in a work environment, and to manage your career.

-Study Postgraduate Diploma in Law (PGDL) Online - (conversion) starting September 2023 or January 2024
+Study Postgraduate Diploma in Law (PGDL) Online - (conversion) starting January 2024 or September 2024

 We offer a number of law conversion courses, which offer you a pathway to progress onto become a solicitor or barrister.